 Our current development projects and marketing initiatives require substantial capital.
 We believe that our current cash, cash equivalents and investments and our anticipated cash flow from operations will be adequate to satisfy our capital needs for the near future, but we will likely need to increase our cash flow from operations or obtain financing to meet our future capital needs, which we expect will be substantial.
 We will require substantial additional funds to conduct research activities, preclinical studies, clinical trials and other activities relating to the successful commercialization of potential products.
 In addition, we may seek to acquire additional products, technologies and companies, which could require substantial capital.
-The competitive pressures impacting PEG-INTRON and Abelicet may cause our cash flow from operations to decrease rather than increase in the future and we cannot be sure that additional funds from other sources will be available on commercially reasonable terms, if at all.
-If adequate funds are unavailable from operations or additional sources of financing, we may have to delay, reduce the scope of or eliminate one or more of our research or development programs or one or more of our potential acquisitions of technologies or companies, which could materially and adversely affect our business, financial condition and operations.
+The competitive pressures impacting PEG-INTRON and Abelect may cause our cash flow from operations to decrease rather than increase in the future and we cannot be sure that additional funds from other sources of financing, we may have to delay, reduce the scope of or eliminate one or more of our potential programs or one or more of our potential acquisitions of technologies or companies, which could materially and adversely affect our business, financial condition and operations.